Acrexia07/game-leaderboard-api/docs/development-log.md

 ## Day 50~Onwards: Testing phase (Postman and TestRail integration)
 📅 Starting date: October 02, 2025

-_**📒 Note: **This phase has no target end date since I will be studying and conducting Manual/Automation testing using Postman and TestRail._
+_**📒 Note:** This phase has no target end date since I will be studying and conducting Manual/Automation testing using Postman and TestRail._

+_**Note (October 06, 2025):**
+After studying Postman automation testing and testing it on my project, I will start documenting testing activities outside development._

+---
+# TESTING PHASE - OUTSIDE DEVELOPMENT (POSTMAN ~ TESTRAIL INTEGRATION)

+---

+## Day 51 (Testing): Adjust all requests on Postman and develop test scripts
+📅 Date: October 06, 2025

+**🎯 Objectives:**
+- After brainstorming, adjust all requests from groups into individual test cases per request on Postman that cover both positive and negative tests.
+- Develop test scripts for each request.

 **📌 Final Step:** Finalization of documents and cleaning up codes